ItsAeth/ItsAeth/README.md

 ###

-<h5 align="left">I'm a bioinformatics MSc student based in Spain.
+<p align="left">I'm a bioinformatics MSc student based in Spain.
 I'm interested in omics,  pipeline development for NGS data analysis and machine learning.
 I also work on random projects on my free time.</p>

 ###